Flood Mitigation Plan

-This plan is was recently reviewed by a national team of experts assembled by the Army Corps of Engineers.
-In their report, the Army Corps affirmed that hte county is following a sound process and that the projects included in the county's plan can significantly reduce flood risk to Historic Ellicott City.
+This was eviewed by a national team of experts assembled by the Army Corps of Engineers.
+In their report, the Army Corps affirmed that the county is following a sound process and that the projects included in the county's plan can significantly reduce flood risk to Historic Ellicott City.

 *Average depth from Caplan's to Maryland Avenue during July 2016 storm conditions.

 *Maximum depth reflects water depths on Lower Main Street above Maryland Avenue.

 Values generated using the 2016 storm